Nick Reiner gives prosecution chilling glare during parent’s murder hearing

 NEUTRAL SUMMARY

-Nick Reiner, 32, appeared in a Los Angeles court for a brief hearing in the murder case of his parents, Rob and Michele Reiner, after pleading not guilty to two counts of first-degree murder.
-His defense team is awaiting autopsy reports, and no trial date has been set.
-The case remains under investigation, with Reiner’s brother Jake sharing personal reflections in a public essay.
+Nick Reiner, 32, appeared in Los Angeles court for a procedural hearing in the December 14 murder case of his parents, filmmakers Rob and Michele Reiner.
+He pleaded not guilty to two counts of first-degree murder with special circumstances; the defense is awaiting autopsy reports.
+The case is ongoing, with no trial date set.

 Published: Analysis: